 And he realized much later that this was such a painful and searing experience for the family that they decided they would never talk about it again.
 Alex Manly did not tell anyone the details of what had happened.
 He said very little about it.
 He said he wanted to let the past bury the past, would not talk about it up until his death in the 1940s.
 His grandson learned the true story of what had happened in 2006.
 This was when a state commission, which had been appointed to - investigated the causes and the impact of the riot, had spent five years investigating it, and in 2006, came out with a 400-page report that just detailed what had happened.

 And Lewin Manly read this and was astonished, had no idea what had happened.
 And when I talked to him, I asked him, you know, can you ever forgive the whites for what they did to your grandfather 120 years ago?
 And he says, well, I'm not a religious man, and I can't forget, and I won't forgive.
 I hope they're burning in hell - all of them.

 DAVIES: Well, David Zucchino, thanks so much for speaking with us.

 ZUCCHINO: It's great to be with you, Dave.

-GROSS: David Zucchino is a contributing writer for The New York Times.
-His new book is called "Wilmington's Lie: The Murderous Coup Of 1898 And The Rise Of White Supremacy."
-After we take a short break, Kevin Whitehead will review a recording that recently surfaced of saxophonist Eddie "Lockjaw" Davis and Johnny Griffin.
+DAVIES: David Zucchino is a contributing writer for The New York Times.
+His book, "Wilmington's Lie: The Murderous Coup Of 1898 And The Rise Of White Supremacy," is now out in paperback.
+Coming up, John Powers reviews the new miniseries "Bloodlands," a thriller set in Northern Ireland.
 This is FRESH AIR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.